 7 Useful Tips when Buying a Condo Unit

 Here is a list of things you should consider when buying a condominium unit.
-For most condo buyers, price is definitely a major issue but trust us when we say it should not be the only issue!
+For most condo buyers, price is definitely a major issue but trust us when we say it should NOT be the only issue!

 Feel free to add your inputs to the list!

-7 Things to Consider when Buying a Condo Unit
+Seven (7) Things to Consider when Buying a Condo Unit

-- 1. Location, location, location
+1. Location, location, location

 The Makati area, for instance, being the business center of the Philippines, has always proven to be a good investment area.
 At The Fort, however, prices of real estate are skyrocketing and, as of this writing, have not peaked yet.

 The location also determines accessibility to needed comforts and conveniences.
 If you value convenience, get a condo unit that has easy access to restaurants, schools, banks, or hospitals.

-Our previous condo in Buendia, Makati is located strategically with access to two restaurants, three fastfood chains, and four convenience stores.
+Our previous condo in Buendia, Makati is strategically located with access to two restaurants, three fastfood chains, and four convenience stores.
 “Access” here means ability to go to those places by foot in under 10 minutes from the unit.
 Most of these establishments are open 24/7 which means I had no problem if I needed to grab a bite at 2 a.m.
-The downside, however, is the traffic and noise because during the day, the area is busy with lots of people.
+The downside, however, is the traffic and noise because, during the day, the area is busy with lots of people.

-Our new place at Bonifacio Global City, however, is quiet but away from all the conveniences.
+Our new place at Bonifacio Global City (BGC), however, is quiet but away from all the conveniences.
 The nearest McDonald’s outlet is six blocks away and if I need to buy groceries, I’ll have to run to Market!
 Market! which is a 5-10-minute drive.
 But the good thing is, we’re far away from the chaos of traffic and annoying sounds of passing vehicles.

-- 2. Reputation of the Developer
+2. Track Record and Reputation of the Developer

 For condos that are still in pre-selling stage, the reputation of the developer matters a lot because it ultimately determines whether the condo building will actually be completed.
 There have been cases of condo projects in the past that halted construction because the developer ran out of money.
-In such a case, it would be difficult to get your money back.
+In such a case, it might be difficult to get your money back.

 For condos that are already ready for occupancy (RFO), the reputation of the developer can tell you if they are committed to work with the condominium homeowners’ association to help manage the condo.
-Condo management means installation of effective security measures, strict implementation of condo rules, and proper maintenance of the building.
+Condo management means adoption of effective security measures, strict implementation of condo rules, and proper maintenance of the building.

-In our Makati condo, one 9-square-meter parking slot costs between P400,000 to P500,000.
+In our Makati condo, a 9-square-meter of parking slot costs between P400,000 to P500,000.
 Yup, around half a million pesos.
-At The Fort, some parking slots sell for P600,000 to P1 million.
+In BGC, some parking slots sell for P600,000 to P1.5 million.

 If you can afford it and if you really need to have one, get it.
 But if you think it’s too much, renting a parking slot may be the next best thing.
 Rental rates normally range between P3,000 and P10,000 per month.

 When our new neighbors upstairs moved in, I could hear their footsteps almost everyday during the first week.
 One time I opened the windows, I was greeted by the screaming blast of karaoke from the residents below us.
 One Sunday morning, I was woken by the sound of the drilling machine in the unit next door.

-The good thing is you can call the guards on duty to complain about them but, honestly, it gets tiring if you’ll have to do it every time.
-If they won’t stop even after you have complained, you’ll either have to live with the noise or file an official complaint against the unit owners with the building administrator.
+The good thing is you can call the guards on duty to complain about these concerns but, honestly, it gets tiring if you’ll have to do it every time.
+If they won’t stop even after you have complained, you’ll either have to live with the noise or file an official complaint against the unit owners, with the building administrator.

 5. Amenities and Population Density

-Population density refers to the number of people per unit area of space available.
-In a condo, this translates to the number of residents sharing the amenities.
+“Population density” refers to the number of people per unit area of space available.
+In a condo, this translates to the number of residents sharing amenities.

 It also has four elevators and normally I wait 1-2 minutes before I can get on one.
-Two of the elevators broke down one day and I had to wait more than 10 minutes because the working elevators stopped at every floor.
+Two of the elevators broke down one day, and I had to wait more than 10 minutes because the working elevators stopped at every floor.

 In short, the more people living in a condo, the more inconvenient it gets because you’ll have to share the amenities with more people.

-- 6. Association Dues
+6. Association Dues

-This represents your contribution to the shared costs incurred by all condo owners, such as electricity in common areas, water used in swimming pools and for watering plants, and wages of security guards, janitors, and maintenance workers.
+This represents your contribution to the shared costs incurred by all condo owners, such as electricity in common areas, water used in swimming pools and for watering the plants, wages of security guards, janitors, and maintenance workers, among others.
 This is usually a fixed amount multiplied by the total floor area of your unit AND parking slot, if you have one.

-- 7. Rules and Regulations
+7. Rules and Regulations